yangyansong-adbe/aepsdk-react-native/packages/authoring-ui/README.md

-# React Native Adobe Experience Platform Authoring UI Extension
+# React Native Adobe Experience Platform Authoring UI Library

+The Authoring UI library provides React Native components for creating and managing content cards.
+This package includes reusable UI components for content authoring workflows, making it easier to build applications that integrate with Adobe's Experience Platform.

 ## License